appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/usage2.md

 - Access to the MongoDB URI, either embedded with Appsmith or external.

-## Connect to MongoDB
+## Fetch usage data

-Follow these steps to connect your app to MongoDB to fetch the usage data:
+Follow these steps to connect your MongoDB and create queries to fetch usage data:

 <dd>